NoVa-Toast/EaZyWalletMiner/README.md

 # EaZyWalletMiner
-An easy but fast and effective wallet miner
+Easy to Use Wallet miner, fast easy to use very effective